 - Effectively participate in reviews of small to medium-sized projects.

-- Be familiar with different types of testing tools and their uses; assist in the selection and implementation process.
+- Be familiar with different testing tools and their uses; assist in the selection and implementation process.

 Which levels are available after Foundation?

-Holders of the Foundation Core certificate are eligible to continue on to higher level software testing qualifications, certifying themselves at Core Advanced level, and then at the Expert level, as well as sitting in the Agile Tester exam or certifying themselves at one of the Specialist certifications.
+Holders of the Foundation Core certificate are eligible to continue to higher level software testing qualifications, certifying themselves at the Core Advanced level, then at the Expert level, and sitting in the Agile Tester exam or certifying themselves at one of the Specialist certifications.

 About the exam